Need help immediately? Call 646-54-DRDEB

 Giving the benefit of the doubt requires figuring out positive explanations for this.
 Maybe she was super busy.
 Maybe my email got lost the first time.
 If you have a lot of trouble coming up with positive explanations, you can at least keep an open mind and go into the situation with curiosity.

 I immediately called her and here is what she said: “I can’t talk; I’m in too much pain.
 I was in a car accident.”

 Are there times when you couldn’t help but think the worst of someone only to learn something that completely reversed your opinion?
 I would love to hear your benefit of the doubt stories.

-In addition to the attitudes of not assuming you’re right, being a good listener, and giving the benefit of the doubt as well as keeping boundaries, there are some other guidelines which will make conversations pleasant:
+In addition to the attitudes of not assuming you’re right, being a good listener, giving the benefit of the doubt and keeping boundaries, here are some other guidelines which will make conversations pleasant: